About

 Full bio

 Edward is a Postdoctoral Fellow of China Studies at Australian National University and the Associate Editor of The China Journal.
 He obtained his Ph.D. from the Department of Government and International Relations at the University of Sydney.
-He is a Non-residential Research Fellow at Sea Power Centre Australia and a member of the Generation Asia Program at Asia Society.
-He was also a Visiting Fellow at the University of Sydney in 2020.
+He is an adjunct fellow at Australia-China Relations Institute, University of Technology, Sydney.

 Edward studies international relations, Indo-Pacific, China’s foreign policy, and maritime security.
 He is an author of China’s Maritime Security Strategy: The Evolution of a Growing Sea Power (Routledge, 2021).
 He has also published in various journals including Asian SecurityMarine Policy and Australian Journal of Maritime & Ocean Affairs.
 His current research focuses on the role of China’s evolving role in oceans governance.